The Greek origins of the word Psychotherapy:

 If you would like to find out more about psychotherapy and how it might be able to help you please feel free to email me or call me on 07983 259440

-I joined the Site for Contemporary Psychoanalysis as a trainee in January 2014.
+I joined the Site for Contemporary Psychoanalysis as a trainee in January 2014 and qualified as a member in April 2018

 I qualified as a doctor from Leeds Medical School in 1994.
 I have worked in psychiatry in the NHS for the past 20 years and gradually developed my interest in psychoanalytic psychotherapy.
 I continue to work in the NHS part time.

-Separate from this, in my capacity as a trainee analyst, I offer private psychoanalytic therapy at Clarence House.
+Separate from this, in my capacity as a psychoanalyst, I offer private psychoanalytic therapy at Clarence House.
 Come and talk to me in a confidential, non judgmental space and explore whatever is on your mind.
-Sessions are for 50 minutes once or twice a week and I currently charge £40 a session.
+Sessions are for 50 minutes once or twice a week and I currently charge £50 a session.
 The first consultation is free.
 Email me, text, or phone 07419 210072

 Cognitive Behaviour Therapy (CBT) encourages you to think about yourself, your world, the people in it and how they impact on how you think and feel.
 Sessions offer practical help in identifying what can and can’t be changed.